Conventicles Act 1670

-The Conventicles Act 1670 is an Act of the Parliament of England (22 Car.
-II. c.
-1) with the long title "An Act to prevent and suppress Seditious Conventicles".
-The Act imposed a fine on any person who attended a conventicle (any religious assembly other than the Church of England) of five shillings for the first offence and ten shillings for a second offence.
+The Conventicles Act 1670 (22 Cha.
+2. c.
+1) is an act of the Parliament of England with the long title "An Act to prevent and suppress Seditious Conventicles".

+The act imposed a fine on any person who attended a conventicle (any religious assembly other than the Church of England) of five shillings for the first offence and ten shillings for a second offence.
 Any preacher or person who allowed their house to be used as a meeting house for such an assembly could be fined 20 shillings and 40 shillings for a second offence.

+Subsequent developments

+The whole act was repealed by section 1 of the Places of Religious Worship Act 1812 (52 Geo.
+3. c.
+155).